 Who Can Apply

-Applications may be submitted by domestic public or private, nonprofit or for-profit organizations, including:
+Applications may be submitted by domestic public or private, nonprofit or for-profit organizations, including tribes or tribal organizations

-Eligible organizations must be located in Health Services and Resources Administration (HRSA)-designated rural county or rural census tracts in an urban county, and all program activities must target populations residing in HRSA-designated rural areas.
+Proposed service sites must be located in Health Services and Resources Administration (HRSA)-designated rural county or rural census tracts.
 Applicants an use the Rural Health Grants Eligibility Analyzer to determine whether a county or specific address is designated as rural for this funding opportunity.

 Geographic Coverage